 Barbary Coast Trail Plaque

 Before you start your stairways tour, look for a plaque on the pavement at the corner of Stockton and Chestnut, just right in front of 1960 Stockton Street.
-This walk is also a part of the Barbary Coast Trail.

 The Barbary Coast Trail® is a San Francisco walking tour that connects the City’s most important historic sites.